 Kozminski University, founded in 1993, is a private institution of higher education with full academic rights.
 The university has obtained Polish and international accreditations, as well as excellent results in global and national educational rankings which shows the high quality of its programs and services.
 Due to these qualities KU diplomas themselves have become coveted.
 The university’s offer includes various bachelor, master’s, MBA’s as well as Ph.D. programs.
 All o… [+] f these are also offered in English.
 Since 2009 Kozminski University is classified in the prestigious educational rankings provided by the ‘Financial Times’ – Business School rankings, which include the best universities from around the world.
 Moreover, for the past 15 consecutive years it holds first place throughout private universities in educational rankings published by ‘Perspektywy’ and ‘Rzeczpospolita’ and ‘WPROST’.
 Kozminski University also received a special distinction from the National Accreditation Committee in regards to management, administration and law programs.
 Kozminski University holds three international accreditations: EQUIS, AMBA and AACSB.
 Only 5% of business schools from around the world hold all three accreditations.
 The AACSB accreditation is awarded to such prestigious universities such as Yale and Harvard.
 KU holds the rights to award doctoral degrees in the following disciplines: management, economics, finance, sociology and law.
 As the only private higher education institution in Poland, it has the power to authorize a higher Ph.D. degree (habilitation degree) in the discipline of management and economics.
 Also under the so-called parametric evaluation of research units within the field of economics Kozminski University boasts the highest first category ranking.
 The educational offer includes: management (in Polish and in English), finance and accounting (in Polish and in English), economics – international markets, law, administration, as well as social sciences in management: sociology and psychology in management.

 Vincent Pol University (VPU) is located in Lublin in eastern Poland, 170km south of Warsaw.
 Lublin is an historic city set on the banks of the River Bystrzyca.
 It is popular with tourists and students alike, and is a great place to study.
 VPU is a private university, with full accreditation from the Ministry of Science and Higher Education.
 We were founded with the aim of enabling our students to achieve their professional aims and develop their passions.
 We… [+] offer both full-time and part-time bachelors and masters degrees.
 Our academic staff are highly qualified teachers, fluent in English and experts in their fields.
 The University has modern buildings with specialist teaching rooms adapted to meet the needs of different classes such as physiotherapy, kinesiotherapy, cosmetology, biomechanics, massage, chemistry, tourism, hotel industry, gastronomy, geography and IT.
 There are also recreation rooms, including gymnasiums, fitness suites, a swimming pool, and studios for aerobics classes and other sporting activities.
 The student cafeteria is a popular meeting place for students.
 The University has a computer network with Wifi access for all students.
 For maximum comfort and security some rooms are equipped with air-conditioning and CCTV.
 VPU is increasing in popularity with international students, and we have a dedicated International Student Centre, that can help with applications, visas, and accommodation.
 In 2010 the University founded the Academic Physiotherapy Centre, a modern clinic, to be used not only by our physiotherapy students but also by citizens of Lublin.
 The centre has the latest equipment for diagnostics and rehabilitation, and is contracted with the Polish National Health System .
 It is also a place where students do their clinical practice and where scientific research can be conducted.
 Vincent Pol University is situated close the city centre, with easy access for students by public transport or by car.
 Lublin has many affordable restaurants, bars and leisure facilities, and our students enjoy evenings out in the historic and safe city centre.
 It is an ideal location for students from around the world, and we welcome you to VPU.
-Students enrolled at VPU may choose from the following four fields of study in English: • Physiotherapy (2-year MSc program, 3-year BSc program) • Tourism and Recreation (2-year MA program, 3-year BA program) • Beauty Therapy (3-year BSc program) • Sport Science (3-year BSc program)
+Students enrolled at VPU may choose from the following four fields of study in English: • Physiotherapy (2-year MSc program, 3-year BSc program) • Tourism and Recreation (2-year MA program, 3-year BA program) • Beauty Science (3-year BSc program) • Sport Science (3-year BSc program) • International Business Management (3-year BSc program)

 The Faculty of Biochemistry, Biophysics, and Biotechnology consists of over 80 scientists working in 15 departments.
 Our mission is to educate students in the area of biochemistry, biophysics and biotechnology and conduct scientific research aimed at understanding the chemical and physical processes which occur in living organisms.
 Currently, 350 students study at the Ist, IInd and IIrd level of higher education, leading to a BSc, MSc o PhD degree.
 The Faculty offers… [+] courses (taught in English) for foreign students, who visit our Faculty in a capacity of Erasmus exchange scholars.
 Foreign students can also enrol in a two-year Biotechnology in English Programme.
 Scientific research conducted at the Faculty concentrates on problems of biochemistry, biophysics and biotechnology, and embraces various aspects microbiology, immunology, virology, cell biology and plant physiology.
 The Faculty is engaged in scientific collaboration with over eighty Polish and foreign academic centres.
 In recent years the Faculty has developed collaborative links with pharmaceutical and biotechnology industries as well as with hospitals.
 Jagiellonian University The Jagiellonian University, often shortened to UJ; historical names include Latin: Studium Generale, University of Kraków, Kraków Academy, The Main Crown School, and Main School of Kraków) was established in 1364 by Casimir III the Great in Kazimierz (district of Kraków).
 It is the oldest university in Poland, the second oldest university in Central Europe and one of the oldest universities in the world.
 It was positioned by QS World University Rankings as the best Polish university among the world's top 500 and the ARWU as second-best Polish higher-level institution.
 In 2006, The Times Higher Education Supplement ranked Jagiellonian University as Poland's top university.
 The university fell upon hard times when the occupation of Kraków by Austria-Hungary during the Partitions of Poland threatened its existence.
 In 1817, soon after the creation of the Duchy of Warsaw the university renamed as Jagiellonian University to commemorate Poland's Jagiellonian dynasty, which first revived the Kraków University in the past.
 The structure of the Jagiellonian University is unique in Poland.
 Among the 15 faculties, there are three which comprise the Collegium Medicum: The Faculties of Medicine and Dentistry, Pharmacy, and Health Protection.
 These three were separated from the University in 1950, following the Soviet model, and reincorporated in the Alma Mater in1993.
 Until recently, the Jagiellonian was the only Polish university with medical faculties, although currently the Nicolaus Copernicus University in Toruń also has them.
 The Jagiellonian University educates on the three levels: Ordinary, Masters, and Doctoral, following the principles of the Bologna Process.
 There are well over a hundred degrees and specialties available in Polish, as well as over a dozen in English.
 The European Credit Transfer System (ECTS) has been implemented in all courses and specialties, enabling trouble-free linking of studies at UJ with studies in other European countries.
 Together with the development of co-operation with a number of universities worldwide, this has enabled a great increase in student mobility.